This information answers some commonly asked questions about Ommaya reservoirs and Ommaya taps.

 Your Ommaya reservoir doesn’t need special care.
 You can wash your hair as usual.

 Tell your healthcare provider if you’re allergic to iodine (Betadine®).
 They will use a different solution.

-You don’t need to do anything else to prepare for your tap.
+You don’t need to do anything else to get ready for your tap.
 You can eat your meals and take your medications as usual.

-Your healthcare provider will perform your tap in an exam room or at your bedside.
+Your healthcare provider will do the procedure in an exam room or at your bedside.

 - Your healthcare provider will gently feel the Ommaya reservoir.
 They will push down on it several times to pump it.
 This pulls the CSF into the reservoir.

 - You may be asked to lie on your back.
 Your healthcare provider will clean your skin with Betadine or with a different solution if you’re allergic to Betadine.

 - They will then place a small needle with tubing attached to it into your Ommaya reservoir (see Figure 3).
 You might feel slight discomfort from the needlestick.
 Your healthcare provider will take out a small amount of CSF through a syringe that’s attached to the tubing.
 The CSF may be sent to the lab to check for cancer cells or infection.
 If you’re also getting medication during the tap, some of the CSF may be saved in the syringe to be used as a “flush” (see step 4).

 - If you’re getting medication during the tap, your healthcare provider will inject it slowly into your reservoir, after taking out the CSF.
 They will then flush your Ommaya reservoir with the saved CSF to push the medication into your ventricles.